hungnt167/react-numpad/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-See our [CONTRIBUTING.md](https://github.com/gpietro/react-numpad/blob/master/CONTRIBUTING.md) for information on how to contribute.
+See our [CONTRIBUTING.md](https://github.com/hungnt167/react-numpad-material/blob/master/CONTRIBUTING.md) for information on how to contribute.

 ## License

 MIT Licensed.
-Copyright (c) Pietro Ghezzi 2017.
+Copyright (c) Rooney 2018.